Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 az keyvault create --enable-rbac-authorization false --name $KEYVAULT_NAME --resource-group $RESOURCE_GROUP

+**_NOTE:_** As we will be using the data processor, we must deploy Azure IoT Operations v0.5.1 with the additional argument to specify the correct version.
+To do that we will be adding '--version 0.5.1b1' parameter to the following command.

-az extension add --upgrade --name azure-iot-ops
+az extension add --upgrade --name azure-iot-ops --version 0.5.1b1

 az iot ops verify-host